-A look at my personal collection of new and cherished Christmas decor
+An updated look at Allison’s personal collection of new and cherished Christmas décor.

-Since building our lakeside cottage I’ve made a conscious effort to bring a touch of the outdoors inside when decorating.
+Since building our lakeside cottage I’ve made a conscious effort to bring a touch of the outdoors inside.
 Christmastime is no exception.
-By chance, I recently ran across a holiday collection in Lowe’s featuring oversized champagne- color pinecone tree ornaments with a mercury glass look, perfect for our home in the woods.
+By chance, I recently ran across a holiday collection of Christmas decor in Lowe’s featuring oversized champagne-color pinecone tree ornaments with a mercury glass look, perfect for our home in the woods.

 Mr. Shops loves the way the six-inch tall pinecones “light up,” almost from within, highlighting the softly glittered edges.
 Drop-shaped ornaments in champagne, gold, chocolate and copper hang along side laser-cut wood snowflakes.
 The new ornaments are all shatterproof, ideal with our small herd of pets and young grandchildren.

 Here is a photograph of our tree a few years ago.
 I decided to skip the copper color ribbon, but continued using the French script fabric tree skirt and large metal angel votive for the tree topper.
 Our Christmas mantel was featured after I purchased vintage sock stretchers from etsy shops to use in in lieu of traditional stockings.
 I love their whimsical touch.